awsdocs/aws-php-developers-guide/doc_source/guide_credentials_assume_role.rst

 For more information, see :EC2-ug:`IAM Roles for Amazon EC2 Container Service Tasks<task-iam-roles>`.

-Assuming an |IAM| Role from Another AWS Account
+Assuming an |IAM| Role in Another AWS Account
 ===============================================

-To assume a role from another AWS account (Account B), first you must create an IAM role in Account B. This role allows entities in other accounts,such as your account (Account A), to perform actions in Account B.
+When you work in an AWS account (Account A) and want to assume a role in another account (Account B), you must first create an IAM role in Account B.
+This role allows entities in your account (Account A) to perform specific actions in Account B.
-For more information about cross-account access, see :iam-ug:`Tutorial: Delegate Access Across AWS Accounts Using IAM Roles <tutorial_cross-account-with-roles>`
+For more information about cross-account access, see :iam-ug:`Tutorial: Delegate Access Across AWS Accounts Using IAM Roles <tutorial_cross-account-with-roles>`.

-After you create a role in Account B, record the role-arn.
-You will use this AR when you assume the role from Account A.
+After you create a role in Account B, record the Role ARN.
+You will use this ARN when you assume the role from Account A.
-You assume the role using the AWS credentials associated with your entity in Account A
+You assume the role using the AWS credentials associated with your entity in Account A.

 Create an |STS| client with credentials for your AWS account.
-Below we used a Credentials profile, but you can use any method.
-With the newly created STS client, call assume-role and provide a custom sessionName.
+In the following, we used a credentials profile, but you can use any method.
+With the newly created |STS| client, call assume-role and provide a custom sessionName.
 Retrieve the new temporary credentials from the result.
 By default credentials last an hour.